 Eddie finished moving the chair and beamed at his father.
 David gave him the thumbs up and a smile, Eddie nodded, and Ed returned to placing all of his favorite ornaments on the tree.

 David fumbled with the tiny bone clasp, slipping it out of the cloth loop.
 He grabbed the loop on the lid and tugged gently; the box resisted his efforts.
-Finally, with Alex holding the box, he was able to use his fingernail to pry open the lid.
-Josh had stopped hanging ornaments to see what his dad and brother were up to.
-Eddie finally glanced up and decided to join them, so the four Majek men stood in a circle, holding the box.
+Finally, the lid opened.

-David fumbled with a nest of tissue paper and sliding his fingers into the box.
+David pushed aside a nest of tissue paper and slid his fingers into the box.
 He felt rough, pointy edges; he grasped the object and tugged.
 As the boys crowded near, he unwrapped crumbling and yellowed paper from the object.